accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/methodologie-de-test.md

 - it is reliable: it is the responsibility of the organisation concerned to ensure the reliability of its statement by all possible means (recourse to an external service provider, training of internal experts, cross-audits, etc.);
 - it is representative: it is based on a representative sample (see "Sample" section below).

-The accessibility of applications must be assessed by applying the technical method of the framework in question.

 It is possible to use another test method, subject to three conditions: